 20. How does Rider Switch work?

 Rider Switch is a great way to still be able to go on rides that your kids aren’t tall enough (or not looking) to ride.
 First, make sure a ride offers Rider Switch.
 Then, tell a Cast Member you want to do Rider Switch.
-They will issue you a Rider Switch entitlement to your My Disney Experience account.
+At least one adult member from your party and the guests who are not riding will be issued a Rider Switch entitlement.

 Then, one or more adults can wait with those not riding while the other parent goes on the ride.
-Once the ride is over, the parent that was on the ride will then wait with the kid(s) while the other parent goes on the ride without having to wait in the entire line again!
-It’s basically a FastPass so that the second person doesn’t need to RE-wait in the long line again.
+Once the ride is over, the parent that was on the ride will then wait with the kid(s) while one other person goes on the ride without having to wait in the entire line again!
+It’s basically a Lightning Lane pass so that the second person doesn’t need to RE-wait in the long line again.

 21. Is it a good idea to wear Crocs to the parks?

 If your feet are comfortable in Crocs and they won’t give you blisters or anything, then absolutely!
 Disney also makes some very fun Crocs you can wear around the parks.